coderefinery/jupyter/content/motivation.md

 - The name "Jupyter" derives from Julia+Python+R, but today Jupyter kernels exist for [dozens of programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

 ### Jupyter Notebook-ish functionalities are widely used

-Many tools can have jupyter-like behaviour: code and markdown cells
+Many tools can have Jupyter-like behaviour: code and markdown cells
 - VSCode
 - Google Colab
 - GitHub Codespaces